RishikaAgarwal2025/RishikaAgarwal2025.github.io/index.md

 ---
-layout: page
+layout: default
-title: "Home"
+title: Home
-permalink: /
 ---

-Welcome!
+# Welcome to My Website

 This is my homepage.